Childhoo/Chen_Matcher/README.md

 # Related Paper
 This repository is the project code for the following paper:
-*Lin Chen, Christian Heipke, Deep Learning Feature Representation for Image Matching under Large Viewpoint and Viewing Direction Change.
-(Under review)*
+*Chen, Lin, and Christian Heipke.
+"Deep learning feature representation for image matching under large viewpoint and viewing direction change."
+ISPRS Journal of Photogrammetry and Remote Sensing 190 (2022): 94-112.*

 which is a compact version of the following thesis: